Donders-Institute/bidscoin/README.md

 3. **BIDS coining.** Convert your raw data collection into a BIDS collection by running the [bidscoiner](#step-2-running-the-bidscoiner) commandline tool (note that the input is the same as for the bidsmapper):
    ```
-   bidscoiner.py raw bids
+   bidscoiner raw bids
    ```
    - Check your `bids/code/bidscoin/bidscoiner.log` and `bids/code/bidscoin/bidscoiner.errors` files for any errors or warnings
    - Compare the results in your `bids/sub-*` subject folders with the  in `bids_ref` reference result.
 Are the file and foldernames the same?
 Also check the json sidecar files of the fieldmaps.
 Do they have the right "EchoTime" and "IntendedFor" fields?
-   - What happens if you re-run the `bidscoiner.py` command?
+   - What happens if you re-run the `bidscoiner` command?
 Are the same subjects processed again?
 Re-run "sub-001".
    - Inspect the `bids/participants.tsv` file and decide if it is ok.
    - Update the `dataset_description.json` and `README` files in your `bids` folder
    - As a final step, run the [bids-validator](https://github.com/bids-standard/bids-validator) on your `~/bids_tutorial` folder.
 Are you completely ready now to share this dataset?